Treasures in the Garden: Accents Help Personalize Your Yard

 Many garden objects have been around for centuries.
 The rich history itself is why many people use them as accent pieces.
 Take sundials, for example.
 Dating back to ancient civilizations, people have used these objects to tell the local solar time (the location of the sun on the horizon).
 Sundials range from the simple horizontal types, made of stone with Roman numerals and a basic stone stand, to larger “armillary sphere” sundials with spinning rings (you may need an astronomer or a few hours of research online to learn how to use one of these, but they are a beautiful, classic garden ornament).
 Even the basic horizontal sundials come in so many designs today.
 The gnomon—the rod on the sundial that casts the shadow—can even come in the shape of a peacock or a butterfly.

 Fast forward a few centuries and you will find the obelisk, an Egyptian feature that has found its way into many gardens.
 The tall, slender pyramid-like shape can serve as a trellis or stand on its own.
 Obelisks come in metal or wood, or stone that can be engraved.
 A towering obelisk could certainly become the focal point of your garden.
 Choose climbing plants that won’t overpower it, but slowly creep to the peak.
+You may also consider artificial turf as it is extremely resilient and resists the constant pressure of being walked on.
+Just search for artificial turf installers near me online for professional help.

 Just as sundials can transport your garden into ancient times, the garden globe, also called a gazing ball or garden ball, can take you back to an English garden from the Victorian era.
 Originally hand-blown glass, but now also offered in durable stainless steel, these mirrored globes create a reflection that can showcase the entire garden at once, from ground to sky.
 They are said to bring happiness and prosperity as well as ward off evil spirits.
 Legends say people used to place these at their front walk so when witches paid a visit, not being able to bear the sight of their own reflection, they would avoid it and move on.
 It was also said to have been used as a “butler ball,” in Victorian times, so servants could look at it to see what their guests needed instead of staring at them while they ate.
 Also becoming popular is the cousin to the garden globe—the toadstool.
 This more elongated half-sphere also posed on a decorative stand is an interesting accent that will definitely bring some pop to your space.